 Completely spoiler-free plot summary: 428: Shibuya Scramble unravels the story of several protagonists within the course of a single day as a kidnap/ransom situation is unfolding.
 It’s your responsibility to follow through with their actions and reactions via text-based decisions, charting the proper course that will eventually further the plot.
 Some paths end in the same result no matter which option you select, other decisions have dire consequences, while others prompt you to "jump" into a different character’s storyline and take actions that will alter the course of history.
-It’s a unique form of intertwining narrative that I can't say I've seen before, at least on this side of the Pacific.
+It’s a unique form of intertwining narrative that I can't say I've seen before.

 If you appreciated the Twin Peaks-inspired delirium of Deadly Premonition (there are references to both in Shibuya), you’re going to find a lot to love here.
 You’ll meet characters that you will never ever forget, like the persistent detective who hands out bananas at the most inopportune of times, or the impassioned snake oil salesman with the hyperactive personality who spends half of his time shouting, the other half crying.
 Instead of shoehorning the story into a remote area of the Pacific Northwest that they are only vaguely familiar with (although you could argue that decision made Deadly Premonition even weirder), Japanese producers Chunsoft set their focus directly on the center of one of Tokyo's more familiar and populated areas.
 This choice of locale lends the serious part of the story more credibility, and the humor is intentional instead of unfortunate.